Altura Credit Union: Operations

-AutoExpert

 Altura operates a subsidiary company, Auto Expert.
-Auto Expert is an auto locating and buying service that assists Altura's members (as well as members of 11 partner credit unions) in finding and purchasing their next pre-owned and/or new vehicle.
+Auto Expert is an auto locating and buying service that assists Altura's members (as well as members of 11 partner credit unions) in finding and purchasing their next pre-owned or new vehicle.
 In 2007, Auto Expert received the California Award for Performance Excellence (CAPE) Gold Award.
-This highly competitive and coveted honor is the California equivalent of the Malcolm Baldrige National Quality Award.
-CAPE recognizes companies that demonstrate superior performance in seven key business areas including leadership; strategic planning, customer and market focus, measurement and knowledge management, human resources, process management and business results.
+This award is the California equivalent of the Malcolm Baldrige National Quality Award.